What is the best canned cat food for your cat?

 Finally, another good indicator is simply reputation.
 Does this company have a history of recalls or any bad publicity?
 Is the brand just another brand under a large corporation that promotes many products?
 Or is this a company that is solely focused on pet food and ensuring pets get the proper nutrition?
 These may seem like silly questions, however if you look deeper into it, they are not.

 To note: there are five different brands shown here.
 Each brand has many quality flavors of canned cat foods available.
-We are just showing more brand variety.
+This is just one example of each brand.

 Without further ado: